IrinaNorro/PythonProjects/README.md

 #### Covers following:
 - Dictionaries, while loop, for loop, if statements, functions

-## Advanced Calculatro
+## Advanced Calculator
-Does basically the same thing as pocket calculator, and allows user to continue calculating with first result.
+Does basically the same thing as pocket calculator, and also allows user to continue calculating with first result.
 #### Covers following:
 - Dictionaries, while loop, for loop, if statements, functions, also added try except for division by zero.